arikgershman/slithar/README.md

-# 🐍 Hand Gesture Snake
+# 🐍 SlithAR: A Vision-Driven Gesture Control System for Arcade Gaming

 A browser-based Snake game controlled by hand gestures via your webcam, using MediaPipe Hands for real-time computer vision.